MyHush/hushchat/README.md

   * No Javascript in our desktop full or lite wallets
   * Multiple layers of encryption, in-flight and at-rest
   * Compatible with Tor

+## What kind of interfaces will there be to HushChat?

+In order of development:

+  * Lite mode desktop
+  * Mobile
+  * Full mode desktop

+The Lite mode desktop version is nearing it's first release.

 ## What is HushList?